micmejia/bible-dump/AMPC/Luke/Luke 18.md

-Two men went up into the temple [[^i]enclosure] to pray, the one a Pharisee and the other a tax collector.
+Two men went up into the temple [enclosure] to pray, the one a Pharisee and the other a tax collector.